-Notification to the Chief Executive Officers, Chief Operating Officer, and the Director of Facilities will allow all resources, facilities, and vehicles to be allocated and used in the event of an emergency.
+Notification to the Chief Executive Officers, Chief Operating Officer, and the Managing Director of Operations and Facilities will allow all resources, facilities and vehicles to be allocated and used in the event of an emergency.

 During certain conditions, the nature of the emergency may demand that classes be dismissed or cancelled.
 The nature of some events may include that students and staff be evacuated from the building.
-They will be transported and housed temporarily in the nearest school, (which will be determined within ten days of the first day of school) or a more convenient location to be identified as an evacuation site.
+They will be transported and housed temporarily in the nearest school, (which will be determined within ten days of the first day of school) or a more convenient local location to be identified.